Washington Day Trips from New York

 Lincoln Memorial| ©Ian Hutchinson

-If you happen to be visiting New York in the spring or fall, you will be lucky to be able to take a tour to Washington at the best time of the year.
-Winter in Washington is quite cold, and the problem with summer is that it usually rains at least once a week and is quite hot.
-Undoubtedly, the best time to visit Washington is spring, as you will have the opportunity to enjoy the city full of almond blossoms.
+If you happen to be visiting New York in the spring or fall, you will be lucky to be able to book a tour to Washington at the best time of the year.
+Winter in Washington is quite cold, and the problem with summer in Washington is that it tends to rain at least once a week and it is also quite hot.

 • Winter